Yaran0526/collecting-data_week-5/README.md

 The code handles two file formats: .txt and .csv.
 The .txt file contains text content, while the .csv file contains metadata information.
 The CSV file contains some columns, and the code renames one of the columns according to specific needs.

-(8) The quality checks

-The code creates a new DataFrame final_paper_df by merging text and metadata.
-During this process, only those rows that have both paper content and metadata information are retained, possibly as a quality control method to ensure data integrity and correspondence.